 Depends on the particular module in question, but like many other coolers there is definitely a chance that the fan of the Cooler Master Hyper 212 RGB Black Edition will get in the way of the closest RAM slot on the motherboard (if you have a tall or tall-ish RAM module installed there; if you have only 2 RAM sticks you might not use that furthest RAM slot).
 However, if you do want to use all 4 RAM slots and your RAM is on the taller side (such as the Corsair Vengeance RGB modules which are taller than average) which gets in the way of the edge of the fan, this problem can be solved by simply moving the cooler's fan upwards slightly as pictured below:

-That wraps up this Hyper 212 installation guide; I hope my explanations helped clarify a certain aspect of the process for you that you perhaps did not get from just reading the manual.
-If you have any feedback on the guide (good or bad) then let me know in the comments below.
-Otherwise, thanks for reading and enjoy your cool and quiet CPU.
-If you need tips on installing any other parts, see the main guide to building a PC from scratch.
+That wraps up this Hyper 212 installation guide; I hope my explanations helped clarify a certain aspect of the process that you perhaps did not get from just reading the manual.
+If you have any feedback on the guide then let me know in the comments below, and if you want a ton more tips on installing all your other parts then don't miss our comprehensive guide to building a PC from scratch.